 For example the TCP stack is using lots of cycles, you could program a chip just optimized for these kinds of operations, FPGAs are good with those specialized kinds of computations where neither CPU and GPUs are good at:

-• Encryption operations Basically everything that could benefit offloading computation to other parts, when the CPU is still busy.
+- Encryption operations Basically everything that could benefit offloading computation to other parts, when the CPU is still busy, but putting a GPU or TPU would be overkill.

 Analyzing Bottlenecks